khoanguyen123/gacd/Codebook.md

 - Activity: LAYING, SITTING, STANDING, WALKING, WALKING_DOWNSTAIRS, WALKING_UPSTAIRS

-- The rest of the columns are the mean of the measurements.
+- The rest of the columns are the <strong>mean</strong> of the measurements.

   The measurements' names have the following convention: (t|f)(measurement)[X|Y|Z] |, where